Cuprate/cuprate/CONTRIBUTING.md

 - [`Books`](#5-books) (Cuprate's architecture and protocol)

 These may answer some questions you have, or may confirm an issue you would like to fix.

+_Note: Cuprate is currently a work-in-progress; documentation will be changing/unfinished._

 ### 1.1 Rust toolchain
 Cuprate is written in [Rust](https://rust-lang.org).